genophenoenvo/CNN/README.md

 # Phenology image anaysis

-Developed by Linh Ta, Bryan Heidorn, and Jessica Guo
+Developed by Linh Ta, Bryan Heidorn, Jessica Guo, and David LeBauer

 This repo contains scripts to process Phenocam canopy and ground images in order to better predict phenological processes (green up, brown down) for the EFI phenology competition.